sintayehuCSE/alx-pre_course/0x01-git/README.md

-This a directory in which all tasks of 0x01-git are done
+This a directory in which all tasks of 0x01-git directory are done